ahryho/psychoGxE/code/integrative/phewas/README.md

 ## Data

-The exposure data are store on the MPIP computational cluster: `/binder/mgp/workspace/2020_DexStim_Array_Human/dex-stim-human-array/output/data/integrative/matrixEQTL/meqtls/with_missingness/for_phewas/cpg_level/`.

-The IEU outcome list and trait annotation table are stored on the MPIP computational cluster: `/binder/mgp/workspace/2020_DexStim_Array_Human/dex-stim-human-array/data/public_data/PheWAS`.
+The exposure data, the IEU outcome list and trait annotation tables are store on the MPIP computational cluster.

 ## Results